tiliv/fm/README.md

 2. World area (arrows, bumping into things selects, moving away implicitly deselects)
 3. Menu area (jk, numbers, paging, enter, backspace)
 4. (The bottom of this graphic features the inert message bar that will be re-enabled for communication with the classifier model soon.
 If you want to picture what it's for, imagine the old Ultima games and you'll be on the right track.)

+NPCs can offer a "Save" option and some flavor text, which uses localstorage on the character's name (Hero by default, but will appear `null` until saved).

+Your most recent save will load automatically.
+To Load some other save, you must talk with a Bard specifically, so good luck with that intentional game design.

 <img width="1153" alt="Three displays: status, world, menu" src="https://github.com/user-attachments/assets/9d1119cc-a57d-4654-b30a-b5903e03b725">